-Ireland isn’t just the master of dark stout and curvy liqueurs, it’s also the king of whiskey makers.
 Possessing very different processes to its scotch and bourbon cousins, there’s an awful lot more to the drink than first meets the eye.
-To help connoisseurs-in the-making navigate the bar at the magnificent Ashford Castle or the nearby Lodge at Ashford Castle, we’ve compiled 15 lesser-known facts about Irish whiskey – the water of life!
+Here we have compiled 15 lesser-known facts about Irish whiskey – the water of life!

 - Known for being more mellow than bourbon and more affordable than Scotch, due to it’s triple distillation, Irish whiskey ‘goes down the hatch’ more easily.